wso2-attic/ballerina-integrator/README.md

 ### Mock remote service: stock_quote_data_backend

-- You can use any third-party remote service for the remote backend service.

-- For ease of explanation we have developed the mock stock quote remote backend with Ballerina.

-- This mock stock data backend will have the following resources and respective responses
+You can use any third-party remote service for the remote backend service.
+For ease of explanation we have developed the mock stock quote remote backend with Ballerina.
+This mock stock data backend will have the following resources and respective responses
  - resource path `/GOOG` with response `"GOOG, Alphabet Inc., 1013.41"`
  - resource path `/APPL` with response `"APPL, Apple Inc., 165.22"`
  - resource path `/MSFT` with response `"MSFT, Microsoft Corporation, 95.35"`

 NOTE: You can find the complete implementaion of stock_quote_data_backend [here](stock_quote_data_backend/stock_backend.bal)

-- With that we've completed the development of Ballerina asynchronous sample.

 ## Testing